Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 newly wed couple that I met along the camino frances in 2017

-En route to Santiago de Compostela you will walk through a number of large towns and cities and some are worse than others.
-Getting into Burgos and Leon really is a drag but the walk into Pamplona is good.
+En route to Santiago de Compostela you will walk through a number of large towns and cities and some are worse than others.ย Getting into Burgos and Leon really is a drag but I feel the walk into Pamplona is well marked.ย

-I recommend that you cross the bridge at Arre, stop in the tiny church, get a Sello and enjoy the peace of this ancient little sanctuary and keep following the arrows into the city.
+I recommend that you cross the bridge at Arre, stop in the tiny church, get a Sello and enjoy the peace of this ancient little sanctuary and keep following the arrows.

 Ancient bridge at Trinidad de Arre near Pamplona

-For me the Magdelana Bridge is the entrance to the city.
-Built in the 12th century, remade in the 14th and restored in 1965, even writing this, I can remember the sense of absolute achievement that I felt as I crossed this bridge.
+For me the Magdelana Bridge is the entrance to the city.ย Built in the 12th century, remade in the 14th and restored in 1965, even writing this, I can remember the sense of absolute achievement that I felt as I crossed this bridge.
+If I’m honest, after nine walks to this point, I still get a buzz!

 I see so many pilgrims walk by, head down, and never savour this moment.
 For almost a thousand years pilgrims have crossed this bridge on their way to Santiago.
 I do love history and I do love this bridge!